iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.6-0.9.7.md

 ## ChangeLog

+* May 22, 2017: Fixed improper Fail2ban filter for Dovecot, add new filter for Roundcube.
 * May 15, 2017: SQL structure change in `vmail.alias` SQL table
 * May  3, 2017: Fixed: improper order of Postfix HELO restriction rules.
 * Apr 13, 2017: Fixed: incorrect owner and permission for rotated Dovecot log files
 * Mar 22, 2017: New backup script for SOGo.
 * Mar 16, 2017: Fixed: Avoid possible backdooring mysqldump backups
 * Mar  8, 2017: [RHEL/CentOS][Nginx] Fix incorrect `session.save_path` in php-fpm pool config file.
-* Feb  9, 2017: Fixed improper Fail2ban filter for Dovecot.

 ## General (All backends should apply these steps)